agusmontero/agusmontero.github.io/_posts/2017-08-05-almundo-challenge.md

 ## Stage I: the tour

 To get an initial tour (leaving aside the agencies), first I thought about using [Concorde](https://en.wikipedia.org/wiki/Concorde_TSP_Solver).
 This program allows you to get the optimal route as long as the number of cities is *reasonable*.
-I could not make Concorde work for 41011 cities, so I tried with the well-known [Lin-Kernighan heuristic](https://en.wikipedia.org/wiki/Lin%E2%80%93Kernighan_heuristic), and in particular the implementation that is [here](http://www.math.uwaterloo.ca/tsp/concorde/downloads/downloads.htm).
+I could not make Concorde work for 41011 cities, so I tried with the well-known [Lin-Kernighan heuristic](https://en.wikipedia.org/wiki/Lin%E2%80%93Kernighan_heuristic), that is used [here](http://www.math.uwaterloo.ca/tsp/concorde/downloads/downloads.htm).

 The best route I got at this stage was **7754930.68** km.

 ## Stage II: assigment
 ### Model

-If we consider the route of the previous stage and assign to all trips agency type D, we have a total cost of **$65924.31** that serves as a baseline.
+If we consider the route of the previous stage and assign to all trips agency type D, we obtain a total cost of **$65924.31** that serves as a baseline.

 Now we want to get the **best** way to allocate agencies.
 For this purpose, I constructed a model with the variables $$ X_ {a, e} $$ where $$ a \in \{A, B, C, D \} $$ and $$ e $$ is an edge of the tour (the trip between two cities).